Clio Hinton Bracken

-Clio Hinton Bracken (1870–1925) was an American sculptor.
+Cleora "Clio" Hinton Bracken (née Hinton, formerly Huneker; July 26, 1869 – February 12, 1925) was an American sculptor.

 A native of Rhinebeck, New York, Bracken studied with Augustus Saint-Gaudens.

-Her mother was a painter and sculptor, and she shared studio space with her cousin, Roland Hinton Perry.
+Bracken was born to Howard Hinton, an editor at the Home Journal, and Lucy (Brownson) Hinton, a painter and sculptor.
+She shared studio space with her cousin Roland Hinton Perry.
+Clio's sister, Irma, was the mother of artist Gwen Le Gallienne.
 She was known for her portraits, including those of such figures as John J. Pershing, John C. Frémont, Henri Farré, and Gabriele d'Annunzio.

-Her studio was located in the Greenwich Village neighborhood of the Manhattan borough of New York City, New York.
+Her studio was located in Greenwich Village.
+She died at her home at Washington Square Park in Manhattan.